Stanford’s Relationship to Students and their Parents or Guardians

 - Students are afforded privacy in their academic and personal lives.
 They are expected to act responsibly (in accordance with the Fundamental Standard and the Honor Code), and they should expect to be held accountable for their behavior.
 When they do make mistakes—and they will—Stanford is committed to trying to help them learn and grow as a result.

 - Students should and do have available university resources to help them help themselves in their academic and personal development.

-Because of these principles, our compliance with the Family Educational Rights and Privacy Act of 1974 (FERPA) and the practical fact that Stanford is unable to assess the nature of each student-parent relationship, in most cases the university leaves it to each student to decide whether or when to involve parents.
-Most academic and personal difficulties can be resolved on campus, without involving parents.
+Because of these principles, our compliance with the Family Educational Rights and Privacy Act of 1974 (FERPA) and the practical fact that Stanford is unable to assess the nature of each student-parent/guardian relationship, in most cases the university leaves it to each student to decide whether or when to involve parents or guardians.
+Most academic and personal difficulties can be resolved on campus, without involving parents or guardians.
 That is because university staff members (for instance, residence deans, academic directors and resident fellows) are committed to supporting students as they work through difficult issues.

-There are situations where parental involvement or notification may be appropriate: when a student’s enrollment status changes (on leave, withdrawn, suspended, etc.), when there is a health or safety emergency or when a student otherwise engages in behavior calling into question the appropriateness of the student’s continued residency in university housing or enrollment in the university.
-In these situations, we generally first encourage students to communicate directly with their parents.
-Where student consent is not sought or available, the university may still choose to disclose to the parents if permitted by law.
+There are situations where parental or guardian involvement or notification may be appropriate: when a student’s enrollment status changes (on leave, withdrawn, suspended, etc.), when there is a health or safety emergency or when a student otherwise engages in behavior calling into question the appropriateness of the student’s continued residency in university housing or enrollment in the university.
+In these situations, we generally first encourage students to communicate directly with their parents or guardians.
+Where student consent is not sought or available, the university may still choose to disclose to the parents or guardians if permitted by law.